Accessible web development: make your existing code WCAG 2.2 AA compliant

 If your company uses a design system or component library, integrating accessibility at this level is the most efficient approach.
 Correctly implemented accessible components are automatically accessible in every instance without developers manually adding ARIA attributes at each use.
 We support the development of accessible component libraries that correctly implement WAI-ARIA Authoring Practices: tabs with automatic focus management, modals with correct focus trapping, dropdown menus with arrow key navigation and forms with programmatically linked validation.

 An accessible design system documents for each component not just visual specifications (colors, spacing, typography) but also accessibility requirements: which ARIA roles and attributes are required, how keyboard interaction works, what screen reader output is expected and which variants are available for different contexts.
-This documentation ensures that even developers without deep accessibility knowledge use components correctly.
 Long-term an accessible design system significantly reduces costs for accessibility audits and remediations as systemic issues are fixed at a central point.

 Performance and Accessibility: Two Sides of One Coin

 Accessible web development and performance optimization go hand in hand.
-Semantic HTML is not only important for screen readers but also for fast page delivery: clean, semantically correct code is easier to parse, easier to cache and generates fewer reflows in the browser.
-Correct heading hierarchies and landmarks reduce the need for complex CSS selectors and JavaScript-based layout adjustments.
-Eliminating ARIA workarounds in favor of native HTML elements simplifies code and reduces JavaScript payload.
+Clean, semantically correct code is easier to parse, easier to cache and generates fewer reflows in the browser.
+Correct heading hierarchies and landmarks reduce complex CSS selectors and JavaScript-based layout adjustments, and avoiding ARIA workarounds in favor of native HTML elements shrinks the JavaScript payload.

 Documentation and Knowledge Transfer

 Accessible web development requires specialized knowledge that must be shared within the team.
 That is why we place great emphasis on documentation and knowledge transfer.
-For every accessible component we develop we create documentation covering: ARIA roles and attributes with explanations, expected keyboard behavior with an overview of all supported keys, expected screen reader output with transcripts for NVDA and VoiceOver, visual specifications for focus indicators and contrast ratios and component variants and states.
-This documentation becomes part of your design system or component library and ensures even developers without deep accessibility knowledge can correctly use the components.
+For every accessible component we correct in the existing code or develop anew, we create documentation covering: ARIA roles and attributes with explanations, expected keyboard behavior with an overview of all supported keys, expected screen reader output with transcripts for NVDA and VoiceOver, visual specifications for focus indicators and contrast ratios and component variants and states.

 Accessible web development is not a restriction of creative or technical possibilities but an expansion of quality standards.
 Teams that understand accessibility as a natural part of their craft develop better code: cleaner, more semantic, more maintainable and more performant.
-The investment in accessible development competence pays off over years as it improves not just accessibility but the entire technical quality of every project your team works on.
-Contact us to discuss the accessible architecture of your next project.
+The investment in accessible development competence pays off over years as it improves not just accessibility but the entire technical quality of every project.
+Contact us to discuss the accessible overhaul of your existing website.